1.The Legends of Khasak

 Ravi embarks on a journey due to restiveness innate of guiltiness and wretchedness that culminates in the intriguing village of Khasak, a land past with myths and dreams.
 Ravi enthralls everyone around him and finally, he realizes that there is no escape from inexorable prescriptions of karma…..
 O V Vijayan’s much-applauded the first novel, it is an astounding accomplishment, a must-read for young people of Kerala.

 A modern book every Malayalee should read or recommend young ones to read and

 by Kamala Surayya Das

-    An autobiography of Madhavikutty, Kamala Das or Kamala Surayya, one of India’s greatest poets, authors and the radical feminists that unknots the tempestuous life ever lived.
-People treasured her frankness and exposure of her private life those were completely against the prescribed social norms of behaviour for women in India.
-A must read for the young adults of India.
+An autobiography of Madhavikutty, Kamala Das or Kamala Surayya, one of India’s greatest poets, authors, and radical feminists that unknots the tempestuous life ever lived.
+People treasured her frankness and exposure of her private life those were completely against the prescribed social norms of behavior for women in India.
+A must-read for the young adults of India.

 4.Aadu Jeevitham (Goat Days)

 A life that touched the hearts of thousands of people around the world.
-In this modern world, we can’t even imagine that a man lived without seeing another human for 2 years but Najeeb’s experience with a herd of 700 goats makes readers to ruminate that they are also trapped like him….
-A must read for expatriates and their family.
+In this modern world, we can’t even imagine that a man lived without seeing another human for 2 years but Najeeb’s experience with a herd of 700 goats makes readers ruminate that they are also trapped like him….
+A must-read for expatriates and their families.